 Is there a difference between an anxiety attack and a panic attack?

 Anxiety is a mental health condition that can cause feelings of worry, fear, or tension.
-For some people, anxiety can also cause panic attacks and extreme physical symptoms, like chest pain.

 Both panic and anxiety can involve fear, a pounding or racing heart, lightheadedness, chest pain, difficulty breathing, and irrational thoughts.
 However, in a panic attack, these are far more severe.
-Panic attack symptoms usually peak within ten minutes and usually last about half an hour.
+Panic attack symptoms usually peak within ten minutes and typically last about half an hour.

 Recurrent expected or unexpected panic attacks AND one or more of the following symptoms for at least one month: